+In this blog article, I explain the process of editing a promotional video.
 Recently, I received a request by email to tender a quote for editing a promotional video.
 This initial enquiry provided a brief outline of the client’s requirements together with what production details should be itemised in the quote and with the deadline date for quote submissions.

-Video editing required by the client
+Promo video editing required by the client

 The final edit was required to integrate a combination of video footage, photographs and other material to be supplied to me.
 The client requested that I include a breakdown for the estimated post-production time it would take to prepare and import all their various media in preparation for the editing and approximately then how long the edit itself would be likely to take.
 The client advised that the signed-off edit would need to be delivered in a file format suitable for uploading to YouTube and also for showing on digital TV.

 Requesting information about the edit

 In order to supply a detailed quote, I needed a greater understanding of the project and what would be involved in bringing the various elements of it together.
 This would enable me to calculate an estimate of the time that would be required for the preparation and editing and therefore to provide an accurate quote as possible.